 NORTHERN FLICKER (Colaptes auratus)

-Here’s a close up of a northern flicker venturing on my deck:
+Here’s a close up of a northern flicker venturing on a deck:

-The following video shows a northern flicker pecking at a suet log during the infamous blizzard of February 15-16, 2015, that produced 86 cm of snow and hurricane-force winds in PEI.
+The next video below shows a northern flicker pecking at a suet log during the infamous blizzard of February 15-16, 2015, that produced 86 cm of snow and hurricane-force winds.
 Yet northern flickers are ‘supposed’ to migrate (at least partially) for the winter.

 Finally, here are videos of a male (this is the only way to distinguish the sexes, by the behavior) claiming territory and/or attracting a mate: